azaand/IBM-Smarter-Planet/README.md

 - When it asks you to activate, select the "Register" option and enter the credentials you created before
 - Open the IBM-Smarter-Planet project file
 - Open the WebStorm built-in terminal
+- Using the quick start installation for the Mother sensor visit https://sen.se/developers/documentation/ or:
+    -$ pip install sense-python-client
+- Installing Grunt
+    $ npm install -g grunt-cli